BeLazy167/hash_percentage_diffrence/README.md

 # hash_percentage_diffrence

-input the string for which you want to calculate the percentage diffrence
+In main.py input the string for which you want to calculate the percentage diffrence (Just for fun)